Categories

 REFERENCES

-In June of 2021, the Palm Springs Preservation Foundation board of directors assigned the task of writing the Class 1 Historic Resource nomination for the Merrill Lynch Building to PSPF board member Steven Keylon.
+In December of 2022, the Palm Springs Preservation Foundation board of directors assigned the task of consulting with Sagewood homeowner Claude Peck on preparation of the Historic District nomination for the Sagewood Condominiums to PSPF board member Steven Keylon.